harness/developer-hub/docs/continuous-delivery/get-started/integrating-cd-other-modules.md

 ## Harness Chaos Engineering

-The Harness Chaos Engineering (HCE) integration with Harness CD allows chaos experiments to be executed as part of a Harness CD pipeline.
+The [Harness Chaos Engineering (HCE) integration with Harness CD](/docs/chaos-engineering/integrations/chaos-cd) allows chaos experiments to be executed as part of a Harness CD pipeline.

-For a tutorial of this integration, go to [Integration with Harness CD](/tutorials/chaos-experiments/integration-with-harness-cd).